drhsqlite/fossil-mirror/www/gitusers.md

 command set, and some diff command alternatives like [`colordiff`][cdiff] (covered [above](#cdiff)) produce output that confuses `diffstat`.

-If you leave off the `-N` flag in the second example, the `diffstat` output won’t include info about any newly-added files.
+If you leave off the `-v` flag in the second example, the `diffstat` output won’t include info about any newly-added files.

 [cdiff]: https://www.colordiff.org/